 The story, such as it is, is straightforward and there’s little or no dialogue, apart from the occasional word and various grunts, so the demands on the cast are more physical than anything.
 But the contrast between the two tribes has a curiously modern resonance.
 The Stone People are dark, hairy, aggressive and carnivorous, while the Shell People are blonde, smooth, more peaceable and live on a diet of fruit, vegetables and fish.

 The combination of Harryhausen’s dinosaurs and Welch’s bikini turned One Million Years BC into a box office smash, Hammer’s biggest commercial success.
 Fifty years later, while it’s easy to see why it brought in late 1960s audiences in their droves, it doesn’t offer much more than curiosity and nostalgia.

-Julieta is released in cinemas on Friday, 26 August and reviewed on Talking Pictures on Thursday, 25 August.
+One Million Years BC is released on DVD on Monday, 24th October and reviewed on Talking Pictures on Thursday, 27th October.